nurulaqilahz/ClinicSystem/README.md

 Thus, below are the processes that we are considering to automate or enhance through our proposed application:

--Set a usable system for the users to access it quick -Simple and interactive interface
+-Set a usable system for the users to access it quick <br />
+-Simple and interactive interface <br />
--No paper and ink required
+-No paper and ink required <br />
--Store data and information safely
+-Store data and information safely <br />
 -Secured system

 ## 1.3 PROJECT OBJECTIVE